drpicox/classroom--cards-game--2022/src/main/resources/blog/2022-07-19_villagers_eat_food.md

 And look to the results:

- * There should be no "Berry" card.
+ * There should be 0 "Berry" cards.
- * There should be 1 "Villager" card.
+ * There should be 1 "Villager" cards.
- * There should be 1 "Berry Bush" card.
+ * There should be 1 "Berry Bush" cards.

 The villager has eaten the berry, and there should be no more berries available.